MicrosoftDocs/Viva/Viva/glint/start/viva-glint-learning-paths-and-modules.md

 # Viva Glint learning paths and modules
 Discover the power of Microsoft Viva Glint with step-by-step guidance.
 [Recommended trainings for admins and managers using Viva Glint are hosted within Microsoft Learn](/training/browse/?terms=Viva%20Glint).

-Viva Glint learning paths and the modules contained within them have been carefully created by our Subject Matter Experts to provide a thorough self-paced and self-teachable learning experience.
-Learning paths are comprised of building blocks, referred to as modules.
-All trainings are recommended prior to setting up and launching your first Viva Glint program.
+Viva Glint learning paths, composed of modules, are carefully created by our Subject Matter Experts to provide a thorough self-paced and self-teachable learning experience.
+All trainings are recommended before to setting up and launching your first Viva Glint program.

 As an HR and/or an IT professional, you may find both the admin and manager trainings useful in using Viva Glint.